 Apple cider braised pork with caramelized apples and brussels sprouts?
 It screams fall.
 Sign me up.
 Brussels sprouts were never my favorite vegetable, but when you combine it with pork, apples, and toasted pecans, the sprouts get all sweet and savory, and it’s just beautiful.

-- 1 tbsp. whole grain or dijion mustard
+- 1 tablespoon whole grain or dijion mustard

 - Combine 1 cup cider, salt, mustard, cider vinegar, ginger, garlic, and 2-3 sprigs of rosemary in a microwave proof bowl.
 Microwave on high for 1-2 minutes or until salt is dissolved.
 Cool completely (can add a handful of ice to make cooling process faster).